SpencerCDixon/imagery-frontend/README.md

 can do a === equality check on props to determine whether or not to re-render.
 By using this it increases speed of app drastically.
 Overkill for such a small app but definitely required for react apps at scale.

+`react-flip-move` - honestly, just a cool library I wanted to use for some animations

+`lodash.shuffle` - just needed a shuffle function for react-flip-move and didn't want to pull in a huge dependency like lodash to just use one function.
+Luckily, they now distribute lodash in independent modules so you can get just what you need and not add a lot of bloat to your bundled.js that gets served to client.

 ## Time Break Down